ChenChengKuan/NeuralStoryTeller-tf/README.md

                           --stv_model "SKIPTHOUGHT_PRETRAINED_PATH/model-xxxxxx.ckpt"
                           --book_data_dir "BOOKCORPUS_PATH"
                           --book_data_cat "book_category"
+                          --output_dir "style_bias/"
 ```

-* book_data_dir and book_cat_dir:
-   These two parameters will be set only if you use BookCorpus Dataset.
-They are used set which category of book in BookCorpus    data is used to extract style.
-If you use your customized data.
-Just set this to path of your data
-* style_length_cut_long and style_length_cut_short: Given a corpus, it will extract two kind of style for experiment.
-One is long style and the other is short style.
-These two parameters are used to specify the threshold of long and short text.
+Each coprus will extract short and long style.
+Therefore, there are another two parameters `style_length_cut_long` and `style_length_cut_short`  can be set to decide the threshold of short and long text.